-During a parallel read operation, the 12 lines become the 12 data bits containing the conversion result from the AD7891.
+During a parallel read operation the 12 lines become the 12 data bits containing the conversion result from the AD7891.
 These data bits are labelled Data Bit 0 (LSB) to Data Bit 11 (MSB).
-They are three-state, TTL compatible outputs.
-Output data coding is twos complement when the data FORMAT bit of the control register is 1, and straight binary when the data FORMAT bit of the control register is 0.
+They are three-state TTL-compatible outputs.
+Output data coding is two's complement when the data FORMAT Bit of the control register is 1 and straight binary when the data FORMAT Bit of the control register is 0.

-PLCC Pin No. MQFP Pin No. Mnemonic Description 13 to 18, 21 to 26 7 to 12, 15 to 20 Data Bit 0 (LSB) to Data Bit 11 (MSB).
-Three-state TTL compatible outputs that are controlled by the $\overline{CS}$ and $\overline{RD}$ inputs.
+Mnemonic Description DB0-DB11 Data Bit 0 (LSB) to Data Bit 11 (MSB).
+Three-state TTL-compatible outputs which are controlled by the $\overline{\text{CS}}$ and $\overline{\text{RD}}$ inputs.